-In line with the Equality Act 2010, the council will prepare and publish in an Action Plan Equality Objectives which we believe we should achieve to help meet section 149 of the Equality Act 2010.
-The Action Plan will identify the equality objective, the part of the Equality Act it will help meet, the actions that are required to achieve it, who is responsible and when the actions should be completed.
+In line with the Equality Act 2010, the Council will prepare and publish Equality Objectives to help meet section 149 of the Equality Act 2010.
+The published objectives will identify the specific equality objective, the part of the Equality Act it will help meet, the actions that are required to achieve it, who is responsible and when the actions should be completed.

-To ensure this Policy's effectiveness we will:
+To ensure this Policy's effectiveness the Council will: